Duxy1996/ML-modules/W2/README.md

 ## Increase number of features

 The first approach is to see which features are the most important to train the model.
 We are going to use it all the features to train a model.
-The numbers of estimators was 20, but the best score was with 16.
+The numbers of estimators were 20, but the best score was with 16.
 The classifier was overfitted.

 Best score: 0.8888888888888888